lsy0882/RDFA-S6/README.md

 ```

 #### Step 2: Configuration setting
+⭐NOTE
-⭐NOTE: This project uses `Hydra` to manage configuration files (`.yaml`).
+* This project uses `Hydra` to manage configuration files (`.yaml`).
 The configuration files are structured into four types, with their respective locations and roles as follows:<br>
 1. run.yaml
    * Location: `./`
    * Role: Configuration file for global variables, Hydra, Wandb, and system settings.